Coco Gauff looks forward to next time after French Open loss - NewsBreak

 Coco Gauff looks forward to next time after French Open loss

-Greatness has been expected of Coco Gauff since she was a kid, playing in — and winning — junior events.
-The Floridian is still young, of course, reaching her first Grand Slam final at the French Open at age 18 .
+PARIS (AP) — Greatness has been expected of Coco Gauff since she was a kid, playing in — and winning — junior events.
+The Floridian is still young, of course, reaching her first Grand Slam final at the French Open at age 18.

 After seeing up close what it takes to be a major champion in a 6-1, 6-3 loss to top-ranked Iga Swiatek at Roland Garros on Saturday, Gauff was unhappy about the outcome, yes, but also determined as ever to keep striving, keep improving, and be even more ready next time.